saucelabs/elemental-next/frontend/docs/updated-tips/40-disabled-element/javascript.md

 ## Intro

 On occasion you may have the need to check if an element on a page is disabled or enabled.
-Sounds simple enough, but how do you do it?
-It's not a well known function of Selenium so doing a trivial action like this can quickly become a pain.
+Unfortunately, this is not a well-documented function of Selenium, so doing a trivial action like this can quickly become a pain.

 ## A Solution